Understanding your invoice

 Your fees will remain owing on my Student Centre until we run the HELP deferral process, which is shortly after the semester payment due date has passed.

-You will automatically have your Student Contribution deferred to HECS-HELP and/or your Student Services & Amenities Fee deferred to SA-HELP shortly after the semester payment due date if you have:
+You will automatically have your eligible fees deferred to a HELP loan shortly after the semester payment due date if you have:

 - met all the eligibility criteria for a HELP loan,

-- completed your HECS-HELP and/or SA-HELP Commonwealth Assistance Forms (eCAF) in mySC
+- completed your HELP application forms (eCAF) in mySC

 - provided Federation University with your Tax File Number (TFN) and Unique Student Identifier (USI)